Expertium/expertium.github.io/Benchmark.md

 (ok, I admit, this diagram is a mess, but I don't know how to make it clearer)

 DASH, DASH[MCM] and DASH[ACT-R] don't have state variables that are carried on between reviews, and they don't process reviews sequentially, like SM-17/18 or FSRS.
-They are more like ormers: all past reviews must be processed in order to calculate the length of the next interval.
-This makes them much slower than FSRS when the number of reviews is large.
+They are more like Transformers: all past reviews must be processed in order to calculate the length of the next interval.
+This makes them slower than FSRS when the number of reviews is large.
 In FSRS, each review takes a constant amount of time to process.
 If a card has 100 reviews, processing the first review will take the same amount of time as processing the 100th review.
 In DASH, the processing time of a single review depends on the number of past reviews.
-Therefore, processing the 100th review takes much longer than processing the first one.
+Therefore, processing the 100th review takes longer than processing the first one.

-Also, even though the diagram shows "Next interval length" as output, in reality, calculating the next interval using DASH algorithms would be very difficult due to the quirks of their forgetting curves.
-With FSRS and HLR, calculating the probability of recall that corresponds to a specific interval length and calculating the interval length that corresponds to a specific probability of recall is equally easy, but not with DASH algorithms.
-Still, I drew the diagram this way because a diagram that shows how algorithms predict probabilities would be much harder to read.

 ### Other algorithms